 There are numerous scholarships available to students of private schools in Canada.
 Numerous schools offer internal awards of course, and Our Kids provides a list, below, of private schools with scholarships.
+These including boarding, Montessori, gifted, IB, AP, and faith-based schools (such as Christian and Catholic schools).

 When looking for other scholarships, though, it is a good bet to start close to home.
 If your parents or other relatives belong to organisations you may be surprised that organisations and clubs offer little known and underused scholarships.
 You may also find out about local organisations, churches and companies (again, including places your parents work for) that offer scholarships often overlooked by others.